-“Kara” is the most unique fan made film on my list as it doesn’t rely on current canon characters.
+“Kara” is the most unique fan-made film on my list as it doesn’t rely on current canon characters.
 It brings a fresh spin on the casualties of the ongoing battle against the Empire.
 The cinematography in this short is certainly breathtaking and does a great job of depicting the classic desert planet landscape.

 The plot follows a rebel pilot who is shot down over a barren desert.
-The pilot joins a couple of travelers, one of which is an inexperienced and unstable force user whose family and home were destroyed by the Empire.
+The pilot joins a couple of travelers, one of which is an inexperienced and unstable force user whose family and home was destroyed by the Empire.
 Even with her inexperience, the force user keeps a whole squadron of Stormtroopers at bay so that her companions can continue their mission to find safety with the Rebels.

 5. Rebel Scum // Blood Brother Cinema

 With a dated filter, this film looks like it was filmed back in the days of the original trilogy.
 I think it pays appropriate homage to “The Empire Strikes Back” (although it doesn’t include any tauntauns).
-It even features a stop motion AT-AT.
+It even features a stop-motion AT-AT.
 How cool is that!
 The costumes were weathered to perfection and reflect the hardships of the snowy landscapes.
 Producing this short was no easy task.
 It was filmed on location in -30C degree weather at Columbia Icefield in northern Canada.

 Check out an informative Behind The Scenes video here: https://youtu.be/eI52miU5Uyk